upendrak/swc-stanford-20180329/sessions/introR.rst

 That allowed us to calculate the mean gdpPercap for each continent, but it gets even better.

-- CHALLENGE - 3
+- EXERCISE - 9

 Calculate the average life expectancy per country.
-Which has the longest average life expectancy and which has the shortest average life expectancy?
+Which nation has the longest average life expectancy and which has the shortest average life expectancy?

-## Solution to Challenge 3
+## Solution to Excerise 9

 lifeExp_bycountry <- gapminder %>%
     group_by(country) %>%